cloudmesh-community/fa18-516-21/project-paper/report.md

 ![](images/login.png)
 **Figure:** Login Page

-Since authentication is not requirement for this this project and its already implemented with GraphQL example in handbook, it is not implemented in project.
+Since authentication is not requirement for this project and its already implemented with GraphQL example in handbook, we have not implemented in project.
 You can click *Login* button it will show home page.
 Home page is for showing dashboard.
 It is empty as of now.